chilikasha/tinytools/README.md

 - [Cusdis](https://github.com/djyde/cusdis) - a lightweight, privacy-friendly, minimalist, embeddable comment system.

+- [Minus](https://minus.social/) - a finite social network where you get 100 posts - for life.
+No likes, follows and noisy notifications.

 - [Pony](https://www.ponymessenger.com/) - a messenger that picks up and deliveres once a day.

 [⬆️ Go to Top](#table-of-contents)